Pelvic prolapse is estimated to occur in at least fifty percent of women who have had a baby.

 - Release and relax your pelvic floor muscles

-- Exercise your pelvic floor muscles when you are rested not fatigued
+- Exercising your pelvic floor muscles when you’re well rested (i.e. morning)

-- Position your body so that you can best feel your pelvic floor muscles working
+- Positioning your body so that you can best feel your pelvic floor exercises

-- Using a support pessary may improve your ability to exercise your pelvic floor muscles
+- Using a support pessary to lift your pelvic floor tissues and take the load off your pelvic floor muscles

-Some women with prolapse cease exercise altogether; sometimes for fear of prolapse worsening or because of the bothersome symptoms they suffer when they exercise.
+Physical activity is an important part of prolapse management.
+Some women with prolapse problems cease exercising altogether when this isn’t necessary.
+This may be owing to the fear of prolapse worsening or because of the symptoms they suffer when they exercise.

-Women with prolapse can often continue to exercise safely with pelvic floor safe exercises.
+Many women with prolapse can continue to exercise safely and with comfort by choosing pelvic floor friendly exercises.

 1. Choosing pelvic floor safe exercises

-Pelvic floor safe exercises for pelvic prolapse include:
+Pelvic floor safe (modified) exercises for pelvic prolapse include:

 Li C, Gong Y and Wang B (2015).
 The efficacy of pelvic floor muscle training for pelvic organ prolapse: a systematic review and meta-analysis.
 International Urogynecology Journal.
 27(7), pps.
 981-992.